LordDashMe/craftman/README.md

 ## The Purpose

-If you want to dockerize your local development, this will be your friend to help or guide you to do that in a simple way.
+If you want to dockerize your local development and manage it in easier way, this will be your friend to help or guide you to do that in a simple way.

 ## Requirement(s)